JTischbein/KGL-ChemicalCompounds-CC/README.md

 Every script can be run alone when the needed environment variables are set.
 In the following every step for running the script and therefore building the knowledge graph are described.

+IMPORTANT: To run the scripts properly and every path works correctly, you have to be in the directory of the script and then run it.

 ## Packages and Environmental Variables

 To get all needed packages, we added a requirements.txt.
 To install these, just run: